AlexVeuthey/cars_evolution/README.md

 ## Objectives

-The main objective of this project was to quickly produce viable models for self-driving cars, and also having fun by watching how simple mechanisms can evolve by mimicking evolution.
+The main objective of this project was to quickly produce viable models for self-driving cars, and also having fun by watching how simple mechanisms can evolve by mimicking nature.

 ## Building blocks